FarahIbrar/KPMG-Job-Simulation/Data Analytics Task/Wondermarket's Dataset Analysis/Results Images/README.md

-# This folder has results images of the task
+# This folder has visulatisation results of the Wondermarket Analysis task.